 The Audit Committee and the Board periodically discuss the significantbusiness risks identified by the Management and review the measures taken for theirmitigation.

-The CSR Committee comprises of Mr. Niranjan A. Shah as Chairman Mr.Hitesh M. Shah and Mr. Anil K. Chopra as other members.
+The CSR Committee comprises of Mr. Hitesh M. Shah as Chairman Mr.Darshil A. Shah and Dr. Madhavi Pethe as other members.
 Audit Committee

-The Audit Committee comprises of Independent Directors namely Mr.Veerkumar C. Shah as Chairman Mr. Arun P Sathe and Mr. Vishwas V. Mehendale as othermembers.
+The Audit Committee comprises of Independent Directors namely Mr.Veerkumar C. Shah as Chairman Mr. Arun P. Sathe and Mr. Vishwas V. Mehendale as othermembers.

 All the recommendations made by the Audit Committee were accepted bythe Board.

 Six meetings of the Board of Directors were held during the financialyear under review.
 For further details please refer report on Corporate Governanceenclosed in this Annual Report.

 Particulars of Loans given Investments madeGuarantees given and Securities provided

 Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilised by the recipient are provided in the Standalone FinancialStatement

 The disclosure pursuant to Section 197(12) read with rule 5(1) and 5(2)of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 forms partof the Annexure - III enclosed with this DirectorRss Report.